The Finca Vigía Foundation works to ensure the long-term preservation of Ernest Hemingway’s home and its contents.

 From an essay by Dr. Sandra Spanier

 Finca Vigía is the fitting home of the treasure trove of papers and books, some still in need of being restored, preserved, and scanned.
 But the importance of Finca Vigía extends far beyond serving as the natural repository for the Hemingway papers and books.
 The house itself tells the story of Hemingway’s life and work.
-Not only did he write IN the house, he even wrote ON its very walls: to this day, one can read on the bathroom walls Hemingway’s penciled daily records of his weight and blood pressure, along with some pithy notations about what he ate or drank.
+Not only did he write IN the house, he even wrote ON its very walls: to this day, one can read on the bathroom walls Hemingway’s penciled daily records of his weight, along with some pithy notations about what he ate or drank.